thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - High river levels are expected to cause flooding today.
-Flooding is expected on 08 December 2025.
+Flooding is expected on 09 December 2025.

 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.

 Predicted peaks:-

-Mythe is currently peaking at 3.6m, 08/12/25.
+Mythe 3.5m to 4.0m Saturday morning, 13/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: Severn Estuary at Severn Beach
 - High tides, strong winds and large waves this morning may lead to flooding.